Let me start by being very clear. Health does NOT come from a bottle.

 As a general rule, old people need more than young people, big people need more that little people, fat people need more than skinny people, northern people need more than southern people, dark-skinned people need more than fair skinned people, winter people need more than summer people, sun block lovers need more than sun block haters, sun-phobes need more than sun worshipers, and ill people may need more than well people.

 According to the Vitamin D Council the recommendations that you should take 1000 IU per 25lbs of body weight (This recommendations starts with children at the age of 1)

 When it comes to vitamin D supplements, absorption is the key factor.
 In nature, vitamin D always comes packaged in fat (i.e. fat soluble vitamin) so it makes sense to take a supplement made in the same way.

-Although this isn’t a nutrient per se, these little guys are essential to both your digestion AND your immune system.
+Although these aren’t a nutrient per se, these little guys are essential to cellular function in your body.